br-amaral/BirdHWA/README.md

 [BBS data](https://www.pwrc.usgs.gov/bbs/rawdata/) was downloaded as cvs, adelgid infestation shape files were requested to the USDA Forest Service, and temeprature data from WorldClim was downloaded using the R package raster (version 3.4-13).
 The following files are the exact same files that are publicly available (3, 6), have been intersected with one another in ArcGis (2, 4), or been created for this analysis (1, 5 and 7):

-**1. HexMap:** folder with shape file of hexagon mesh of the study area.
+**1. HexMap:** folder with shape file of hexagon mesh of the study area (hexagons.shp).

-**2. Infestations.rds:** rds file with information of when each BBS route was infested.
+**2. infestations.rds:** rds file with information of when each BBS route was infested.

 **3. route_coor.csv:** cvs table with BBS routes and their geographical coordinates.